Culture of the Czech Republic

-Czech culture has been shaped by the nation's geographical position in the middle of Europe, the Slavic ethnicity of Czechs, influences from its neighbors, political and social changes, wars and times of peace.
+Czech culture has been shaped by the nation's geographical position in Central Europe, the Slavic origins of the Czech people, neighbouring influences, and political and social developments, including periods of war and peace.

-There are 16 Czech locations listed among the World Heritage Sites by UNESCO, six Czechs have been awarded a Nobel Prize and 173 have been nominated.
+There are 16 Czech locations listed among the World Heritage Sites by UNESCO.
+Six Czechs have been awarded a Nobel Prize and 173 individuals from the country have been nominated.